codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-mongo-application-to-production.md

 ## View Application

 You can now view the application after the two capsules have been binded together.
-To see how it looks, click on the "Live Website" link at the top of your Backend Capsule tab.
+To see how it looks, click on the URL in the "Details" tab.

 ![Deployed App](../assets/deployment/flask/cc-flask-mongo-app.png)